bhargavvummadi/cs5293sp22-Redactor/README.md

 As explained above if my assumptions are wrong there might be the following bugs.

-1. Irregular data slicing.
+1. Irregular data format in input files.
-2. Improper 'NaN' value insertions.
+2. Improper Address formats.
+3. Names might be not redacted because of spacy entities
+4. Some test files might not contain address or genders or phone numbers or concept.

 One might can experience problems while running the project, If they haven't